Monday, 1 February 2016.

 You see, when you’re divorced and your kids are practically adults, there are some nice upsides to your life.
 You can focus on your hobbies, spend hours and hours with friends; even decide to sleep over after a visit, chatting and laughing all night long around their dinner table.

 If you want to, you can live sparingly and save all your money to the last dime.
 Or just go on a shopping spree and, who cares, save next month.
-Good-bye having to discuss and agree on those things with your spouse, that is, if you don’t want to deal with the disapproving frowns.
+Good-bye having to discuss and agree on those things with your spouse, or then deal with the disapproving frowns.

 The first year of divorce is fun.
-Mm.
+Mmm.
 Go on Tinder, courageously look for love again.